mothur/mothur.github.io/_wiki/remove.seqs.md

     9_1_15 Bacteria(100);Bacteroidetes-Chlorobi(100);Bacteroidetes(100);Bacteroides-Prevotella(100);...
     9_1_16 Bacteria(100);Firmicutes(100);Clostridia(100);Acidaminococcaceae(100);Veillonella(100);...

+NOTE: You can enter multiple files separated by '-''s.

 ### qfile option

 The qfile option allows you to remove sequences from your quality file, and can be used as follows:

     mothur > remove.seqs(accnos=esophagus.unique.good.accnos, qfile=esophagus.qual)

+NOTE: You can enter multiple files separated by '-''s.

 ### fastq option

 The fastq option allows you to remove sequences from your fastq file.

     mothur > remove.seqs(fastq=C10Fst.fastq, accnos=temp.accnos)

+NOTE: You can enter multiple files separated by '-''s.

 ### contigsreport

 The contigsreport option allows you to select sequences from your contigsreport file.

+### name - not recommended

+The name option allows you to provide a name file.

+We DO NOT recommend using the name file.
+Instead we recommend using a count file.
+The count file reduces the time and resources needed to process commands.
+It is a smaller file and can contain group information.

+### group - not recommended

+The group parameter allows you to provide a group file.

+We DO NOT recommend using the name / group file combination.
+Instead we recommend using a count file.
+The count file reduces the time and resources needed to process commands.
+It is a smaller file and can contain group information.

+### dups - not recommended

+The dups parameter is only be used in tandem with a namefile.
+By default dups is true, so if any sequence in a specific line in the name file is in your .accnos file, then all sequences in that line will be removed.
+This is especially useful when used with the groupfile, since for most commands your files can contain only the unique sequences, but the groupfile need to contain all the sequences in your namefile.
+For example, let's look at the following line from the esophagus.unique.good.accnos:

+    65_1_2 65_1_2,65_1_23,65_2_1,65_2_8

+if dups is set to false, only 65\_1\_2 will be removed from your files, but if dups is true, then 65\_1\_2,65\_1\_23,65\_2\_1,65\_2\_8 will all be removed.

 ## Revisions